lucianoayres/nino-cli/README.md

     export NINO_SYSTEM_PROMPT="Do not use markdown in your answer:"
     ```

     The `NINO_SYSTEM_PROMPT` cannot be overridden once set.
-To reset it, follow the instructions in the next section.
+To reset it, follow the instructions below.

 ### Clearing Environment Variables